Code-Institute-Submissions/Milestone-1-Online-Resume/README.md

 # <h1>Milestone-1-Online-Resume</h1>

-This website is my first Milestone project on the https://codeinstitute.net/ - automatic [Code Institute - Full Stack Development Course] (https://codeinstitute.net/)
+This website is my first Milestone project on the [Code Institute - Full Stack Development Course](https://codeinstitute.net/)

 ## <h2>UX</h2>
 As my audience for this website consists of potential employers and collaborators, I wanted to keep the website simple and professional.